saksham19rawat/saksham19rawat/README.md

 ### Hello, I'm Saksham Rawat :)

-I'm an Electrical Engineering undergrad with a strong interest in digital design, control systems, and hardware-level development.
-I enjoy building projects in Verilog and exploring how things work at the circuit and system level.
+I'm an Electrical Engineering undergrad who's way too into digital design, control systems, and hardware-level-development.
+Most of my free time is spent pretending I know what I'm doing with anything.

-Currently, I’m working on developing a RISC-V processor from scratch and diving deeper into FPGA design.
+Right now, I'm trying to build a RISC-V processor from scratch.

-When I'm not working (or procrasstinating) you’ll probably find me scrolling reddit, watching wwe or listening to music.
+When I'm not buried in working/studying (or procrastinating), you'll probably catch me scrolling Reddit, watching WWE or any sports for that matter, or vibing to random music like it's a full-time job.

 I believe in learning by doing — and this profile is where I share that journey.

 🎓 Final-year Electrical Engineering student
 💻 Learning Verilog